 In neighborhoods without a natural gas supply, electric heat is necessary to heat a building.
 In areas with mild winter temperatures, such as North Texas, heat pumps can be paired with electric heat.
 Heat pumps are more efficient than electric furnaces until the outdoor temperature starts dropping below 40 degrees.
 At this point, it is more economical to run only electric heat.

-Although the cost to operate a gas furnace is much less than straight electric heat, there are less moving parts in an electric furnace and they are generally quieter than their gas counterparts.
-This quiet operation is usually a plus for homeowners, and is attributed to having a burner that doesn’t ignite, with no open flame.
+Although the cost to operate a gas furnace is much less than straight electric heat, there are fewer moving parts in an electric furnace and they are generally quieter than their gas counterparts.
+This quiet operation is usually a plus for homeowners and is attributed to having a burner that doesn’t ignite, with no open flame.
 Electric Furnaces heat the home by forcing air across coils heated electrically.
-There is no chance for carbon monoxide emission or any other combustion products.
+There is no chance of carbon monoxide emission or any other combustion products.

 Just like a gas furnace, there are multiple electrical switches and safety devices that need to be checked out as well, along with the blower motor and motor run capacitor.
 An experienced technician will also check breaker sizes and incoming power wire sizes.
 Not all installations are done properly, and many times breakers and wire sizes are too small or too large from the first day a system is installed.

 Gas furnaces will provide heat at a lower cost to the homeowner because natural gas is cheaper than electricity, at the moment.
 However, homeowners without natural gas supplied to their neighborhood, do not have a choice.
 They must use electricity to heat their home.
 The cost of installation is roughly the same between the two styles of heaters and so is the cost of annual maintenance.
 Regardless of style, if your furnace is properly maintained annually your house will be warm, your family and belongings will be safer, and your furnace will function properly for many years to come.